lixingsong/lixingsong.github.io/_pages/about.md

 I also participate in smartphone-driven interdisciplinary research that aims at exploring network effects from a sociological perspective, e.g., [NetSense](http://netsense.nd.edu/about.html) and [NetHealth](http://http://nethealth.nd.edu/)  project.

+In addition to wireless networking, I'm also interested in exploring machine learning applications in robotics, e.g., model-based reinforcement learning, data-driven control and so on.